COVID-19: World Bank, IMF urge creditors to suspend debt payments from IDA countries – The Sun Nigeria

 Joseph Inokotong, Abuja

-The World Bank Group and the International Monetary Fund (IMF) have called on all official bilateral creditors to suspend debt payments from International Development Association (IDA) member-countries that request forbearance with immediate effect, consistent with national laws of the creditor countries.
+The World Bank Group and the International Monetary Fund (IMF) have called on all official bilateral creditors to suspend debt payments from International Development Assistance (IDA) countries that request forbearance with immediate effect, and consistent with national laws of the creditor countries.

-This, they said, will help with IDA countries’ immediate liquidity needs to tackle challenges posed by the novel coronavirus outbreak and allow time for an assessment of the crisis impact and financing needs for each country.
+This, they said, would help with IDA countries’ immediate liquidity needs to tackle challenges posed by the coronavirus outbreak and allow time for an assessment of the crisis impact and financing needs for each country.

 The World Bank Group and the IMF believe it is imperative at this moment to provide a global sense of relief for developing countries as well as a strong signal to financial markets.